Kathy Maister's Start Cooking

 • This Grilled Monte Cristo Sandwich (shown above) will knock your socks off!
 It's basically a ham and cheese sandwich, dipped in egg and milk and French toasted.
 Paired with strawberry jam and mustard, this is a real unique taste treat!

-• What is a Cuban Sandwich?
-I've had a fascination with these sandwiches ever since I had one at a local restaurant.
-It was succulent and full of flavor.
+• I’ve had a fascination with a Cuban Sandwich ever since I had one at a local restaurant.
+It was grilled to perfection, succulent and full of flavor.
 It also looked easy to make.
 Cuban Sandwiches for Beginners is a great place to start for lots of tasty ideas.
 This simple Grilled Cuban Sandwich uses sliced turkey and ham, cranberry jelly, cheese and a pickle.

 • There's no rule in the handbook that says you can't grill a BLT!
 Although not technically a grilled sandwich, the all-American and beloved BLT would be awesome if you toasted it on a hot griddle.